 The Aaron B Story

 His story began in his early youth days.
-Many of his family members we DJ's and had sound systems exposing Aaron to equipment he was more excited about than toys (so his mother states).
+Many of his family members are DJ's and have sound systems exposing Aaron to equipment he was more excited about than toys (so his mother states).
 By the age of 14, Aaron was DJ’ing needing taxis to get himself and his gear to gigs because he was too young to drive, even designing his own sound systems and building boxes in his mother's living room.
 The passion for this field was already in his blood.

 Such early exposure to head-lining performers and DJs, for whom the reputation of having a great sound was paramount, gave the young Aaron an insight to what speaker systems needed to deliver for top artists.
 A rich love of music from his Jamaican family background was ignited into a passion for learning how to make sound systems that could meet such high demands.
 With the courage and independent thinking typical of all innovators, Aaron realised the need to move far beyond his culture’s traditions in speaker-building to master what was required to develop speaker systems for the professional audio markets.